laudeco/dolibar-stock-manager/README.md

 ### Unit testing
 I didn't add any test yet!
 I know it's bad but I will add them as soon as possible.

+### quaggaJS
+Library that allows to scan the barcode (code 128) from the UI.
+This library and its documentation are available on [github](https://github.com/serratus/quaggaJS).

 ## Contributing